tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The traditional investment involves putting down a large down payment, while the BRRRR investment does not.
 The traditional investment has a total loan amount of $240,000, while the BRRRR investment has a total loan amount of $240,000.
 Both have the same final amount, because all variables are equal, but the BRRRR investment has greater equity since it utilizes the property's ARV to calculate the loan.

-- The BRRRR method allows you to reuse the same money to invest in multiple properties, which permits you to expand your portfolio much faster.

 - Replacing the appliances and the water heater when you refinance a property is a good way to increase your cash flow.
 Replacing the flooring when you replace the appliances and the water heater is a great way to reduce your time spent on maintenance, which in turn allows you to spend more time on the important tasks at hand.

 - Equity is the difference between what your property is worth and what you currently owe on it.
 The more equity you have, the wealthier you appear on paper.
 With each property you buy, your net worth increases by leaps and bounds.